cuba-platform/admin-tools-addon/README.md

 ![Load-config-menu-item](img/load-config-menu-item.png)

 The location of the configuration directory is determined by the `cuba.confDir` application property.
-However, you can specify a relative path in the corresponding field.
+Additionally, you can specify a relative path in the corresponding field.

 ![load-config](img/load-config.png)